letoram/xarcan/README.md

-for mapping single- client windows to corresponding Arcan primitives, the plan is still to go through Wayland/XWayland, though that is still somewhat uncertain, investigations are done on a hybrid version where we can 'steal' single windows out from Xorg.
+for mapping single- client windows to corresponding Arcan primitives, the plan is still to go through Wayland/XWayland, though that is still somewhat uncertain, investigations are done on a hybrid version where we can 'steal' single windows out from Xorg on demand.
 Another exception is if a DRI3 client goes full-screen, then the buffer we passed should switch to that one immediately.

 One big limitation is that the keyboard mapping/remapping features that some arcan appls like durden employ will not work here.
 The server only uses the raw OS keycodes mapped into the sanity absorbing black chasm that is Xkb.
-Use the normal Xserver arguments to pick whatever layout you need.
-This is the same problem that the wayland-bridge tool suffers from.
+Since the same problem exist for bridge wayland clients, chances are that something more dynamic can be obtained via the github.com/39aldo39/klfc util as a middle man.

 Issues
 ====
-There is still lots to do.
-The reasons Glamor/GLX are marked as p and not x right now:

-* glamor buffer output formats seems broken in an interesting way, the contents are correct except for the alpha channel that is 'mostly' all 0.
-	Unsure if this is deep in the bowels of X or MESA.

-* if it is unsuably unstable, try running with -nodynamic, not all combinations of xorg-wm-application handles rapid streams of xrandr- resizes gracefully.

-* glamor with DRI3 gives interesting client crashes when the X server itself is bound to a render-node rather than a card (at least on amdgpu), running with -nodri3 works, but chances are you'll get the software path instead.

-* resource management / cleanup is extremely error prone.
-Xorg uses a volatile pattern of structures with callbacks that you attach-chain to, meaning that execution goes all over the place and it's a pain to trace.
-Whenever someone incorrectly chains or unchains, you get backtraces that are awful to figure out.
+There is still some things left to do.
+Quite a few of the accelerated graphics problems pertain to having multiple GPUs or having Xarcan working against a render node rather than the real device.

+This can be mitigated by pointing the ARCAN\_RENDER\_NODE environment variable to a card-node rather than a render node for starters.
+This also requires that the xarcan- connection to the running appl- scripts in arcan gets the GPU- delegation flag (durden: global/config/system/gpu delegation=full) as it breaks the privilege separation initiative from using render nodes in the first place.

 Notes
 ====
 (might be wildly incorrect)

-It seems possible that the 2D rendering synchronization issues can be improved by switching to PRESENT and stop abusing the block handler.

-The RandR use seem to need more CRTC/Fake display information in order for both PRESENT and RRGetGamma/RRSetGamma to be invoked, and we need access to the gamma functions if the shmif-cont is negotiated to work with that.
+There seem to be some weird path/trick needed to be performed for the PRESENT- extension to be enabled, the full path is yet to be traced, but when working, it should be a mere matter of communicating timings and switching to a signal without block- ignore.

+The 'Output Segment' todo is a possibly neat way to solve compatibility/mapping for clients that requests the contents of other windows.
+The plan is to activate when a NEWSEGMENT event arrives with an output segment (i.e. an explicit push).

+When that happens, take the pScreen and overload getImage to map/return contents from that segment rather than somewhere else.

 TODO
 ====